What does ADA/WCAG compliance imply for your business? - Ajackus

 The government has not yet issued any specific date to be the last to make the applications compliant.
 However, there is definitely an urgency for it to avoid hefty fines.

-Here at Ajackus, one of our most noteworthy missions is to further develop society through accessible and comprehensive signage.
-We accept that this, likewise, incorporates education about ADA/WCAG compliance.
-It gives access to everyone to have the option to partake in everything.
-We believe in maintaining the vision of the ADA through robust, secure, and scalable business solutions.
+Here at Ajackus, one of our most noteworthy missions is to develop society through accessible and comprehensive signage.
+We accept that this, likewise, incorporates education about ADA compliance and WCAG compliance.

-Let us take a step together on your accessibility journey!
+Let us take a step together on your accessibility journey.